The Energetics of Content Creation in an AI World

 Content is easy to produce now.

-Signal is harder.
+Signal is much harder.

 Content can be technically correct, well formatted, and full of useful information.
 But signal is what happens when someone’s perspective, experience, and thinking are actually present in what they’re sharing.